SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 ## Build and deploy the deliver prototype on Okapi

-Use another shell:
+Use another shell.
+Go to the project root directory of the deliver module and build the project.
+Then, run the deploy script for deliver.
 ```
-# Go to the project root directory of the deliver module and build the project
 cd okapi/hbz-deliver-module
 mvn package -DskipTests

-# Run the deploy script for deliver
 ./okapi_deploy_script_deliver
 ```